bitovi/academy/src/docker/3-writing-a-dockerfile/writing-a-dockerfile.md

 @page learn-docker/writing-a-dockerfile Writing a Dockerfile
 @parent learn-docker 3

-@description Write a Dockerfile to containerize the node app.
+@description Write a Dockerfile to containerize the NodeJS app.

 @body